There are three stages to change.

 I used to think that I needed a few hours to write a blog post.
 One day, I decided to limit myself to just one hour.
 I finished the post in time.
 Now, an hour is all I need.

-We used to assume that you needed advanced web programming skills to create internet tools.
-In the late 1990s, a Stanford student had only basic HTML skills, so he was forced to code a bland search page with a simple box to implement his vision for a breakthrough search engine.
+We used to assume that you needed advanced programming skills to create internet tools.
+In the late 1990s, a Stanford student had a vision for a breakthrough search engine, but he had only basic HTML skills.
+That forced him to code a bland search page with a simple box in the middle.
 And that’s how Google was born.

 Theodore Geisel used to think that he needed complete artistic freedom to write a book.
 A publisher challenged him to write a book using only 50 words.
 The book, Green Eggs and Ham, became the best-selling book authored by Geisel, who’s better known as Dr. Seuss.

 Can’t is a dangerous word.
 Sometimes, there are legitimate reasons for using it.